Contact Us

 These small changes can have a big impact on the environment.

-One third of all food produced is wasted.
-Left to rot in a landfill, wasted food contributes 8-10% of our skyrocketing global greenhouse gas emissions.
-Alarmed?
-Here are five things you can do to reduce wasted food at home.
+One third of all food produced is wasted, with 48% of that coming from consumer households.
+Left to rot in a landfill, food waste (or wasted food, as we prefer to think of it) contributes 8-10% of our skyrocketing global greenhouse gas emissions.
+Meanwhile, one in eight American households are food insecure.

 1. Shop smart